TrueAge

 Alkaline Phosphatase (ALP)

-An enzyme found in the liver, bones, kidneys, and digestive system.
-Reflects liver and bone metabolic activity.
+An enzyme found mainly in the liver, bile ducts, and bones.

 Tips

-• Maintain healthy weight to reduce liver stress
+• Maintain healthy weight to support liver health

 • Limit alcohol and processed foods